azimi99/SCISAT-Remastered/README.md

 Here's a sample usage of the api:
 `Data?q=2004-03`

-This api call will return all data recorded in the time period "2004-03".
+This api call will return all data recorded in the time period "2004-03".<br/>
 You can query for various dates in the 2004-03 to 2010-12 range.
-Pass the query date string to the paremter `q` as shown in the example.
+Pass the query date string to the paremter `q` as shown in the example.<br/>